tiktok

 Finally, use your sense of smell to confirm that you are dealing with skunk poop.
 Skunk poop has a strong, pungent odor that is hard to mistake for anything else.

-If you are still unsure whether you are dealing with skunk poop, try searching for images of skunk poop online.
+If you are still unsure what does skunk poop look like, try searching for images of skunk poop online.
 This can help you compare the visual characteristics of the poop to those of other animals.

 Remember, if you find skunk feces, it's important to handle it safely.
 Skunk poop can carry diseases and parasites, so remember to wear gloves and get your hands clean thoroughly after handling it.